Should we bother get our kids a desktop computer, or go straight to tablet?

 The kids have a laptop and desktop but WE own the tablets.
 Kids get use of the tablet when needed, but it is too "available" and it belonging to us, as parents, keeps more security on what they can do on it since they have to ask fur use.
 Other computers stay in common areas (no bedroom computers).

-I plan to have a family desktop...as I think handwriting is important I believe learning to type is important too, and touch-typing requires keys to touch.
+I plan to have a family desktop, which is at least in part because for my design work I like the screen at eye level too...and as I think handwriting is important I believe learning to type is important too, and touch-typing requires keys to touch.
 Sure they can type on a tablet too after that but I think it makes sense...